cap-js/telemetry/README.md

 When your application already runs the SAP Cloud ALM agent extension (`@sap/xotel-agent-ext-js`), that agent owns the OpenTelemetry SDK. `@cap-js/telemetry` detects it and, instead of setting up its own tracer provider, contributes its CDS spans to the agent's tracing pipeline (as a delegate on the agent's span processor).
 Both run on a single, shared OpenTelemetry SDK instance, so the CDS spans appear alongside the data the agent already collects — no second SDK, no duplicate setup.

+This requires `@sap/xotel-agent-ext-js` 2.0.4 or later.
 For enabling and onboarding the SAP Cloud ALM agent itself, refer to the [SAP Cloud ALM documentation](https://support.sap.com/en/alm/sap-cloud-alm/operations/expert-portal/data-collection-infrastructure.html).

 > Note: this coexistence is currently in beta.
 Running the SAP Cloud ALM agent together with Dynatrace OneAgent is not supported.